-We participate in the \$189 billion global software and accessories gaming market.
-The global gaming audience now exceeds global cinema and music markets with over 3 billion active gamers worldwide.
-Gaming peripherals, such as headsets, keyboards, mice, microphones, controllers, and simulation are estimated to be a \$8.8 billion business globally with over 80% of that market in the Americas and Europe where the Company's business is focused.
+We participate in the global software and accessories gaming market, which is estimated to be approximately \$200 billion, per updated data published by Newzoo in October 2022.
+The global gaming audience exceeds global cinema and music markets with over 3 billion active gamers worldwide.
+Gaming peripherals, such as headsets, keyboards, mice, microphones, controllers, and simulation are estimated to be an over \$9.0 billion business globally with over 80% of that market in the Americas and Europe where the Company's business is focused.

 Competitive esports is a global phenomenon where professional gamers train and compete to win prize money, partner with major brands, and attract dedicated fans - similar to traditional professional sports.
-There were approximately 490 million esports viewers in 2021, and that is expected to increase to roughly 641 million viewers by 2025, according to a report from Newzoo.
-Of those 641 million projected viewers, approximately 318 million are considered "esports enthusiasts."
+There were over 490 million viewers in 2021, and that is expected to increase to roughly 685 million viewers by 2025, according to a report from Newzoo.
+Of those 685 million projected viewers, approximately 341 million are considered "esports enthusiasts."